$0 Yukon — After-Divorce Life-Admin Checklist

 The checklist breaks the post-divorce transition into three priority tiers:

 Priority 1 (Days 1-30): Identity and status.
-Certificate of Divorce via Form F56 at the Supreme Court Registry, the free birth-name reversion through Vital Statistics (not the $50 Change of Name Act path), the mandatory SIN-first update sequence that prevents Motor Vehicles rejections, health care card, driver's licence, and passport.
+Certificate of Divorce via Form F56 at the Supreme Court Registry, the free birth-name reversion through Vital Statistics (not the $50 Change of Name Act path), and the required identity sequence: Vital Statistics, SIN, driver's licence, CRA, health care card, and passport.

 Priority 2 (Days 31-60): Tax and financial.
-CRA Form RC65 with the strict end-of-following-month deadline, joint bank account closure protocol, the beneficiary designation audit (Yukon doesn't auto-revoke — your ex stays on your RRSP, TFSA, and life insurance until you file written changes), and joint credit line freeze.
+CRA Form RC65 with the strict end-of-following-month deadline, joint bank account closure protocol, the beneficiary designation audit (Yukon doesn't auto-revoke — your ex stays on your RRSP, TFSA, and life insurance until you file written changes; irrevocable designations also require the former spouse's signed consent), and joint credit line freeze.

 Priority 3 (Days 61-90): Property and pensions.
-Land Titles Office transfer (204 Lambert Street), mortgage refinancing before title removal, CPP credit splitting, PBDA pension division for federal pensions, RRSP rollover via Form T2220, and the estate plan rebuild (will, POA, health care directive).
+Land Titles Office transfer (3rd Floor, Law Courts Building, 2134 Second Avenue), formal mortgage discharge or release of covenant from the lender (usually through refinance into one name), CPP credit splitting, PBDA pension division for federal pensions, RRSP rollover via Form T2220, and the estate plan rebuild (will, POA, health care directive).

 The Tradeoffs